samalkapiy/IMF/README.md

 <h2> Brief Introduction </h2>

 The Initial Mass Function(IMF) gives the fraction of stars with masses m to m+dm in a generation of stars at birth.
 This function is expressed as a <i> probabability density function</i>(pdf).
-There are different IMF's in literature over the years.
+There are different IMFs in literature over the years with some of the popular ones being Salpeter(1955), Kroupa(2002) and Chabrier(2003).

+The standard normalization condition is:

+<int> </int>